-Do you enjoy the clattering sound of a bustling kitchen?
-Do you close your eyes when you smell a delicious roast cooking in the oven?
-Do you feel the excitement and joy when cooking for your friends and family?
+Do you feel excitement and joy when cooking for your friends and family?
 And above all, are you a big-time food lover?

-If yes, then becoming a world-class chef is the best career choice for you!
+If yes, then becoming a world-class chef is your best career choice!
 What's more, guess what?
 You will find no country better than Australia to pursue this field and get the best education, training, and learning experience.

 Multicultural influences in Australia have resulted in a rich culinary culture.
 The high-quality ingredients available in the market, including high industry standards, have always set Australian chefs apart from their counterparts.

-A chef is in charge of food preparation and cooking, as well as providing direction to the kitchen staff.
-Chefs are responsible for ordering the restaurant's weekly food supply and maintaining relationships with vendors.
+A chef is responsible for food preparation and cooking and provides direction to the kitchen staff.
+Chefs are responsible for ordering the restaurant's weekly food supply and maintaining vendor relationships.

-They may come up with new menu items and collaborate with the general manager to establish business objectives.
+They develop new menu items and collaborate with the general manager to establish business objectives.

 2. Major Duties and Tasks of a Chef